Skip to content

 sudo systemctl restart unattended-upgrades

-4. Configure the upgrades to run automatically by running
+4. Configure the unattended-upgrades service to run automatically by running

 sudo dpkg-reconfigure --priority=low unattended-upgrades

-Select yes, this will create /etc/apt/apt.conf.d/20auto-upgrades.
-You can learn more here
+If prompted, select yes.
+This will create the file /etc/apt/apt.conf.d/20auto-upgrades.
+You can learn more here.

-5. Upgrades will be performed as new versions are released.
+5. Your system, along with Enclave, will be automatically upgraded as new updates are released.
 Perform a --dry-run to test the configuration and print a list of currently available updates.
 No output is shown if updated packages are not available.

 sudo unattended-upgrades --dry-run --debug